htetsoemoe/NodeJS_Express_Projects/README.md

 <h3>Project Name : nedb</h3>
 &nbsp;&nbsp;Send client data to server, server response to client and data save to in-memory database : This project is using NodeJS, Express Framework & NeDB.<br />

+<h3>Project Name : querydb</h3>
+&nbsp;&nbsp;Query to in-memory database : This project is using NodeJS, Express Framework & NeDB.<br />

+<h3>Project Name : selfieapp</h3>
+&nbsp;&nbsp;Capture photo of client, save image to in-memory database, query from database and show data on log page.: This project is using NodeJS, Express Framework, p5.js & NeDB.<br />